nim-lang/Nim/doc/tut1.rst

 be handy to assign directly the fields of the tuples to individually named variables.
 An example of this is the `splitFile <os.html#splitFile>`_ proc from the `os module <os.html>`_ which returns the directory, name and extension of a path at the same time.
-For tuple unpacking to work you have to use parenthesis around the values you want to assign the unpacking to, otherwise you will be assigning the same value to all the individual variables!
-Example:
+For tuple unpacking to work you must use parentheses around the values you want to assign the unpacking to, otherwise you will be assigning the same value to all the individual variables!
+For example:

 .. code-block:: nim